Lehigh Valley Association of Independent Colleges (LVAIC)

 Moravian College welcomes applications for admission from students currently attending other colleges and universities.
 A student may be admitted to Moravian as a transfer student at the beginning of either the fall or the spring term.
 A candidate for transfer admission must complete the College application, submit a nonrefundable fee of $40 (unless the student uses the College's online application form, in which case the fee is waived), and secure a recommendation from the dean of students at the institution he or she is currently attending.

-Candidates seeking admission for the fall term are encouraged to submit the application and supporting documents no later than March 1.
-Students seeking admission for the spring term should apply by November 1.
+Candidates seeking admission for the fall term are encouraged to submit the application and supporting documents in accordance with transfer admission deadlines.

-Credit is granted for courses completed with a grade of C (2.0) or better at an institution accredited by regional or national accrediting body recognized by the United States Department of Education.
+Credit is granted for courses completed with a grade of C (2.0) or better.
 The courses must be the equivalent of courses taught at Moravian or be judged by the College to be consistent with Moravian's curriculum.
 In some cases, a portfolio review or proficiency test may be required (for example, in art or music) to determine the transferability of a particular course.

 A maximum of 80 total credit hours (20 total course units) may be transferred for credit:

 - 80 credit hours (20 course units) maximum from both 2-year or 4-year institutions combined.